dwipddalal/AttWarp/README.md

 This repository contains the code used in the paper - **Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping**.

-## MLLM Models Used and Corresponding Code and Environment setup:
+## MLLM Models

+The code and environment setup for MLLM models used in this work can be found here: